Kenny Boynton: Professional career

 After going undrafted in the 2013 NBA draft, Boynton was signed to the Lakers summer league team on July 2, 2013 but did not make the team.

 He ultimately signed with Barak Netanya of Israel's Ligat HaAl.
 He got released after playing only 5 games with Netanya.
 On November 27, 2013 Boynton signed a 1-month deal with Hapoel Gilboa Galil.

 For the 2016–17 season, Boynton signed with Nizhny Novgorod of the VTB United League and Eurocup.
 He signed with the Shenzhen Leopards of the Chinese Basketball Association on September 6, 2018.

 On January 6, 2023, he signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 On December 15, 2023, Boynton signed with Sichuan Blue Whales of the Chinese Basketball Association (CBA).

 On October 16, 2024, Boynton signed with Hapoel Haifa of the Israeli Basketball Premier League.

+Coaching career

+On April 23, 2026, it was announced that Boynton was named be an assistant on Joey Cantens' inaugural staff at FIU.
+It is the first coaching role of Boynton's career.